Brexit: information for prospective students

 Student fees and loans

-The government has confirmed that EU students starting at the University in 2018/19 will be eligible for home fee status.
-This means that they will be charged the same tuition fees as UK students throughout the duration of their course.
+The government has confirmed that existing regulations for assessing Home / EU fee status will remain for students starting at the University for the 2020/21 academic year.
+This means that eligible EU students granted home fee status will be charged the same tuition fees as UK students throughout the duration of their course.

 Erasmus+ and study abroad